Eli1254/Car-Log-Analyzer0/README.md

-# Car Log Analyzer Plus - User Manual
+# Car Log Analyzer Zero - User Manual

-Welcome to **Car Log Analyzer Plus**, a Streamlit web app designed for automotive enthusiasts and tuners to analyze vehicle datalogs with ease.
+Welcome to **Car Log Analyzer Zero**, a Streamlit web app designed for automotive enthusiasts and tuners to analyze vehicle datalogs with ease.

 ---